DockYard/styleguides/ux-dev/beginning-a-project.md

 common patterns.

 If there are recurring shared wrap sizes, something like `.l-wrap--small` and `.l-wrap--big` would make sense.
-If not recurring, `.l-header` would be better and would not belong in `layout.css`, but in `header.css`.
+If not recurring, `.header` would be better and would not belong in `layout.css`, but in `header.css`.
 We should should not specify component classes in `layout.css`, only global classes.